shulabhb/Business_Banking_Dashboard/README.md

-# Project-04
-Business Bank Account Dashboard using React and Django.
+#Business Bank Account Dashboard using React and Django.

 ## Overview
-This was a final project for the General Assembly Software Engineering course.
-It was a solitary project that allowed me to build an app relevant to the finance and small business industry that I have interest in.
-It was a 5 day project.
+This was a project that allowed me to build an app relevant to the finance and small business industry that I have interest in.

 Revenoo is a B2b revenue tracking dashboard that allowed me to use Python and Django to handle backend structure and Authorisation, with React for the frontend.
 I enjoyed adding Companies House API to improve my apps service, as well as exercise my previously gained design and UX skills.